-During the construction portion of the Proposed Action, BMPs listed in Section 4.0 Mitigation would be implemented to limit construction related soil erosion and sedimentation and provide proper stormwater management for the cemetery development.
-No groundwater impacts are anticipated as part of the proposed project.
-All federal, state, and local regulations that apply to the proposed action will be followed as further detailed in the Hydrology/Stormwater Report prepared by Anderson Engineering of MN to limit adverse impacts to hydrology and water quality.
+During the construction portion of the Proposed Action, BMPs listed in Section 4.0 Mitigation would be implemented to limit construction related soil erosion and sedimentation and provide proper stormwater management for the Proposed Action.
+No groundwater impacts are anticipated as part of the Proposed Action.
+All federal, state, and local regulations that apply to the Proposed Action will be followed to limit adverse impacts to hydrology and water quality.